CollectionBuilder/cb-docs/docs/metadata/csv_metadata.md

 - A full URL to download the full quality digital object *or* relative path if items are contained with in the project.
 - Most objects will have an `object_location` value, the link where the digital file can be downloaded or accessed in a different platform.
+- For some items (such as the `record` display template), this may be a link to different website (*not necessarily to a download of a file*).
 - If this field is blank, the item will become a metadata-only record.
 - Example value for external object: `https://digital.lib.uidaho.edu/digital/iiif/expforsav/390/full/max/0/default.jpg`
 - Example value for object in project: `/objects/demo_002.pdf`